RobinTail/zod-sockets/README.md

 You can adjust the naming of the produced functional arguments by applying the `.describe()` method on involved schemas.

 Please note, that when event has both `.rest()` on payload schema and acknowledgement, that activates a special mode of producing overloads, because acknowledgement has to go after `...rest` which is prohibited.
-You adjust the number of the generated overloads using the `maxOverloads` option of the `Integration` constructor.
+You can adjust the number of the generated overloads using the `maxOverloads` option of the `Integration` constructor.
 The default is `3`.

 Then on the frontend side you can create a strictly typed Socket.IO client.